jpforcioli/github_howto_jsonrpc_api/014_fortiguard_management.rst

 ------------------------

-Starting with FortiManager 7.4.1 and 7.2.5 (#0934664), it is possible to manage external resource files hosted by FortiManager.
+Starting with FortiManager 7.4.1 and 7.2.5 (#0934664), it is possible to manage External Threat Feeds using *Local External Resources* files hosted by FortiManager.

 .. note::